MoonshotLab/SETI/README.md

 ## Socket and Broadcasted Events
 The following events are broadcasted to a spark core and are available via a websocket subscription.
 A *tracked* user is defined as any user listed within the *TRACK_USERS* environmnent variable.

-* `influencer-alert` - A *tracked user* has a new follower which matches the influencer criteria
+* `influencer` - A *tracked user* has a new follower which matches the influencer criteria
 * `follow` - A *tracked user* has a new follower
 * `mention` - A *tracked user* is mentioned